MAAV-Software/mission9-2022/README.md

 - [Ubuntu / Other Linux Distro (TODO)](docs/Linux.md)

+Additionally, we have simulation instructions for setting up a [simulation depth camera](docs/SimCamera.md) and setting up our [mast model](docs/mast.md)

 ## Onboarding

 The following is a link to the onboarding project for Fall 2022.